Solving Quadratic Equations (DP IB Analysis & Approaches (AA)): Revision Note

 How do I solve a quadratic equation by completing the square?

-• Complete the square to rewrite the quadratic equation in the form a open parentheses x minus h close parentheses squared plus k equals 0
+• Complete the square to rewrite the equation in the form a open parentheses x minus h close parentheses squared plus k equals 0

-• Get the squared term by itself
+• Isolate the squared term

 • open parentheses x minus h close parentheses squared equals negative k over a